 A. We do not offer phone or regional interviews.
 It is just as important for you to be on-site to learn about the Pritzker School of Medicine as it is for us to speak to you in person.

 Q. What is the structure of the day?

-A. You will begin your day at 8:00 a.m. with a welcome breakfast sponsored by the Office of Multicultural Affairs.
-Throughout the course of the day you will have three interviews: one with a member of the admissions staff, one with a faculty member, and one with a current medical student.
-You can expect each interview to last approximately 30 minutes.
-All interviewees will gather with current medical students for lunch followed by a tour of the campus.
-You should plan to be on campus from 8:00 a.m. until 5:00 p.m.
-Please book your travel arrangements accordingly.
+A. The interview day begins at 8:00 a.m. with a welcome breakfast sponsored by the Office of Multicultural Affairs.
+Throughout the course of the day, applicants will have three interviews: one with a member of the Pritzker administration, one with a faculty member, and one with a current medical student.
+Each interview lasts approximately 30 minutes.
+Interviewees gather with current medical students for lunch followed by a tour of the campus.
+Applicants should plan to be on campus from 8:00 a.m. until 4:30 p.m. and travel arrangements should be booked accordingly.